 Several companies have held the North American rights to Megazone 23: Harmony Gold, Streamline Pictures, Image Entertainment, and ADV Films.
 As of this writing, the most recent North American release was ADV’s Megazone 23 Complete Collection DVD set in 2007.

-Using a public video phone, Shogo calls a popular singer and TV host named Eve Tokimatsuri, in an attempt to expose the Garland to the public.
+Using a public video phone, Shogo calls a popular singer and TV host named Eve Tokimatsuri, attempting to expose the Garland to the public.
 The broadcast is shut off, and Shogo makes another escape on the motorcycle when he is once again chased by agents.
 During this chase, Shogo discovers that the Garland is a transforming mecha.
-Over the course of the first part of Megazone 23, Shogo learns that Eve us actually a computer simulation, and that they are actually living on a spaceship 500 years later than they think.
+Over the course of the first part of Megazone 23, Shogo learns that Eve is a computer simulation, and that they are actually living on a spaceship 500 years later than they think.

 There’s no denying that Megazone 23 holds an important place in anime history, and it should be seen by anime viewers at least once.
 However, don’t be surprised if you find that you don’t like the entirety of the OVA series.